-The figure below outlines the anticipated loads and the capacity at Macquarie Park ZS.
+The figure below outlines the anticipated loads at Macquarie Park ZS.
 High and low forecasts are derived from varying the impact of variables such as the new customer loads, economic activity, population growth, as well as customer response to electricity prices through energy conservation and investment in energy efficiency measures.